pnxtech/Hydra4Net-Development/Hydra4Net.HostingExtensions/README.md

 ```

 4. Make sure to implement the `IHydraEventsHandler` interface and pass the implementation to `AddHydraEventHandler()` above.
-You can also use the helper base class `HydraEventsHandler`, which only requires you to implement `OnMessageReceived` and `OnQueueMessageReceived`; you can optionally override the other methods.
+You can also use the helper base class `HydraEventsHandler`, which only requires you to implement `OnMessageReceived`; you can optionally override the other methods.

 5. Use Hydra4Net to send and receive messages.
 The example below shows that a delegate will be called when messages are received.
 The delegate is passed the untyped/serialized message object, the message type, and the message body.
 The message object can then be cast to the desired concrete type based on the `type` parameter using the `Cast` method.